MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/nc-d3dkmthk-pfnd3dkmt_openresourcefromnthandle.md

 ### -param *

-#### - pData [in, out]
+*pData*

-A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/hh406496">D3DKMT_OPENRESOURCEFROMNTHANDLE</a> structure that describes information required to open a shared resource.
+[in, out] A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/hh406496">D3DKMT_OPENRESOURCEFROMNTHANDLE</a> structure that describes information required to open a shared resource.

 ## -returns